Healthcare / Life Sciences, Ion Digital Drives, Medical Equipment

 Because it is programmed in C, it is written in the same language as the microprocessor that controls the main four-axis motion control card, thereby eliminating the need to learn PLC type languages or vendor-specific motion languages.

-The ION/CME serial port is programmed to receive one of four commands from the four axis control card; Initialize, SamplePickup, SampleDropoff, and Abort.
-The ION/CME code processes each command and sends back an 'ActionComplete' response, or a 'ActionError' command.
+The ION serial port is programmed to receive one of four commands from the four axis motion control board:

-The ION/CME also provides an Ethernet port, which for this application could be used for easy local access by a field technician with a laptop, or remotely via the Internet (if the TCP/IP gateway has been set up that way) to check motion axis performance.
+The ION also provides an Ethernet port, which for this application could be used for easy local access by a field technician with a laptop, or remotely via the Internet (if the TCP/IP gateway has been set up that way) to check motion axis performance.

-ION Digital Drives provide high-performance motion control supporting multiple motor types including DC brush, brushless DC, step, and microstepping motors, and are based on Performance Motion Devices Magellan® Motion Control ICs, which provide user-selectable profile modes including S-curve, trapezoidal, velocity contouring, and electronic gearing.
+ION Digital Drives provide high-performance motion control supporting multiple motor types, including DC Brush, Brushless DC, step, and microstepping motors, and are based on Performance Motion Devices Magellan® Motion Control ICs, which provide user-selectable profile modes, including S-curve, trapezoidal, velocity contouring, and electronic gearing.